 The most common mudra in Kundalini yoga is the gyan mudra that uses the thumb and index fingers to stimulate knowledge.
-In order to accomplish this mudra, you must put pressure with the thumb to index finger, which activates the points of the finger.
+In order to accomplish this mudra, you must firmly press the thumb and index finger together, which activates the points of the fingers.
 The index finger is associated with Jupiter, which represents expansion.
 In this mudra, you experience receptivity and calmness.
 We use this passive yet powerful form unless there is another active form specified.

-Another favorite and effective mudra is the mudra to open up blocks of communication that can help you from everything to a first date to a nerve-wracking business meeting.
+Another favorite and effective mudra is one that opens up blocks of communication, which can help in everything to a first date to a nerve-wracking business meeting.
 Press the pad of the thumb onto the nail of the Mercury (pinky) finger for one minute.
-This allows you to develop the inner confidence to communicate all you need to.
+This allows you to develop the inner confidence to communicate all you need.
 After this, lightly touch your thumb to your pinky finger, channeling your communication energy to align with your ego.

-To give you a taste of the magic of Kundalini, this is a simple and easy meditation you can practice on your own to get a feel for what and how Kundalini can affect you mentally, physically and emotionally.
-This meditation works to give you a boost of energy, making it a great practice for when you wake up in the morning or during the middle of the day if you’re feeling drained and depleted.
+The following is a simple and easy meditation you can practice on your own to get a feel for how Kundalini can affect you mentally, physically, and emotionally.
+This meditation gives you a boost of energy, making it a great practice for when you wake up in the morning or during the middle of the day if you’re feeling drained and depleted.
 This meditation can bring in new, vibrant energy and can rejuvenate your focus, coordination, and spirit.
-If you’re feeling tired, do this meditation and then take a simple Corpse Pose (Savasana).
+If you’re feeling tired, do this meditation and then take a simple Savasana (Corpse Pose)).

 - Sit comfortably with legs crossed and your spine straight.
 Place your palms together in prayer pose at the center of the chest with the fingers pointing up.